build it yourselfproject-based learning

 projectlighthouse — fish

-curl -X POST https://projectlighthouse.io/api/v1/labs \
+curl -X POST https://projectlighthouse.io/api/v1/projects \

 -H "Authorization: Bearer $TOKEN"